Attractions around the local area

 Windsor itself has a great deal to offer visitors.

 Windsor Castle is the largest inhabited castle in the world and open daily with the exception of very special occasions (check with Windsor Tourist Information Centre, just to be sure:- 01753 743 908).
 It really is worth a visit and offers something for everyone – including the children!
-This is the Queens favourite residence and if the Royal Standard flag is flying – you know she is in!
+This was the Queens favourite residence and if the Royal Standard flag is flying – you know the King is in residence!

 Entry ticket into the castle allows you access to St Georges Chapel.
 If your trip includes a Sunday stay you may wish to attend evensong to which the general public are welcome.
 Remember to validate your ticket on entry as you are then able to us it as often as you like during the 12 months from purchase.